-Do you like the Github design?
+Do you like Github design?
 Well, this framework by Github team with Github design styles.
 Primer is the basecoat of GitHub, made by nerds just like you who share a passion for HTML and CSS.
-Besides, it’s open source and free under MIT license.
+Besides, it’s open-source and free under MIT license.
 Also, it Includes a small Gruntfile for compiling our SCSS, Autoprefixer for vendor prefixes, and Parker for CSS stats.

 It has everything and every feature you see on Github.